Saeed Jalili: 2013 presidential candidacy

 Jalili was a candidate in the 2013 presidential elections, announcing his candidacy on 22 March 2013.
-He was supported by Front of Islamic Revolution Stability and also by Kamran Bagheri Lankarani, the party's main candidate who declined his candidacy in favor of Jalili.
-His campaign Slogan was "A Pleasant Life".
+He was supported by Front of Islamic Revolution Stability and also by Kamran Bagheri Lankarani, the party's main candidate who declined his candidacy in favour of Jalili.
+His campaign slogan was "A Pleasant Life".
 He received 4,168,946 and was ranked third, behind president-elect Hassan Rouhani and runner up Mohammad Bagher Ghalibaf.